Climate change in West Virginia: Water resources and flooding

 The topography of West Virginia is rugged, and many of the rivers in the state are influenced by winter snow accumulation and spring snowmelt.
 A warmer climate would lead to an earlier spring snowmelt, resulting in higher streamflows in winter and spring.

 Lower streamflows and lake levels in the summer and fall could affect the dependability of surface water supplies, particularly since many of the streams in West Virginia have low flows in the summer.
 The growing tourism and recreation industries such as whitewater rafting also could be affected by lower summer streamflows.
 Groundwater sources also could be reduced by lower spring and summer recharge.
 Lower summer streamflows and warmer temperatures could affect water quality by concentrating pollutant levels.
 This could exacerbate existing problems with acid drainage from coal mines, high concentrations of fecal coliform bacteria, and industrial pollution from the manufacturing plants along the floodplains of the Ohio and Kanawha rivers.

 Increases in rainfall could mitigate these effects.
 Higher rainfall, however, could contribute to increased flooding.
 Most homes and businesses in West Virginia are built on flat, narrow valley floors and are susceptible to flooding.
 More rain also could increase erosion and exacerbate pollution in runoff areas devoted to manufacturing, coal mining, and oil and gas extraction.

+According to the Fifth National Climate Assessment published in 2023, "Appalachian states like Kentucky and West Virginia have seen devastating flooding from rainstorms".